 From 1998 to 2006 he was employed at Euronet both in Poland and EMEA, changing positions every two years; Finance Director Poland, Managing Director of Euronet Polska, M&A Director for EMEA and as Market Development Manager (Russia, Ukraine and Baltic states).

 Professor of Economics (2015) and professor in the Department of Banking and Financial Markets at the University of Economics in Katowice.
-She is the author or co-author of approx. 140 publications, including 9 monographs (the most important are: Retail Banking in Poland, CeDeWu, Warsaw 2005, 2009 and 2011, Modern Retail Payments Market – specific, regulations, innovation, Publishing House of the University of Economics in Katowice, Poland, Europe the Shift from Cash to Non-Cash Transactions, (in 🙂 Transforming Payments Systems in Europe, edited by J. Górka, Palgrave Macmillan Studies in Banking and Financial Institutions, London 2016.
+She is the author or co-author of over 140 scientific publications, including 9 monographs: Retail banking in Poland, 2005, 2008, 2011; Modern Retail Payments Market – specifics, regulations, innovations, 2013, and Europe: The Shift from Cash to Non-Cash Transactions (in: Transforming Payment Systems in Europe, edited by J. Górka, Palgrave Macmillan) 2016.

 He specializes in the field of legal protection of information (personal data, trade secrets, business secrets), the broad market law of financial institutions and payment services, IT and TMT, especially in the conduct of proceedings before the President of the NBP, the Chairman of the Polish Financial Supervision Authority and the Inspector General for Personal Data Protection and administrative courts.

 He advises companies and financial institutions from the Polish market, as well as international markets.
 He is a legal expert of the Polish Chamber of Insurance and the Foundation for the Development of Cashless Transactions.

 The participant of parliamentary work on amending the Law on the Law on Personal Data Protection and the Law on Payment Services.
 Member of the Consultative Council of the monthly magazine “IT Administration.”